zoffixznet/perl6.party/post/On-Troll-Hugging-Hole-Digging-and-Improving-Open-Source-Communities.md

 <img class="img-thumbnail img-responsive center-block"
     src="/assets/pics/hug-pics/hugging-machine.jpg" alt="">

-It's a therapeutic aid for autistics that, in its crude form, consists of two boards and a lever that brings the boards together, pushing them against a person lying in the middle of the machine.
-Being touched by other humans is unpleasant, distressing, or even scary when you have autism.
+It's a therapeutic aid for autistics that, in its crude form, consists of two boards and a lever that brings the boards together, pushing them against the person lying in the middle of the machine.
+When you have autism, being touched by other humans is unpleasant, distressing, or even scary.
 The relaxing and pleasant feeling from the pressure of the machine's boards is likely similar to how neurotypical people experience a hug from another human.

 I built my own hugging machine!
 Now, I'm not good at carpentry, so my machine is entirely digital, but on the bright side, anyone can use it: